.goreleaser.yaml

 If you'd like to see this in action, check this example on GitHub.

-A note about folder names inside dist
+A note about directory names inside dist

 By default, GoReleaser will create your binaries inside dist/${BuildID}_${BuildTarget}, which is a unique directory per build target in the matrix.